 When one partner has decided to leave and the other has not, the work has a ‘split agenda’ which requires an experienced couples counsellor.
 If the decision is made to separate, practical decisions may need to be considered.
 For example, channels of communication may need to be set up in regards to family, children and property.

 When is the right time to seek separation or divorce counselling?

-- When a couple feel they cannot continue living together.
+- when you feel that you cannot continue living together

 What should I be looking for in a counsellor or psychotherapist?

 While there are no official rules and regulations in position which stipulate what level of training and experience a couple’s counsellor, marriage guidance counsellor or relationship counsellor needs, we do recommend that you check your therapist is experienced in the area for which you are seeking help.